sr39/gizmo-debug/scripts/gizmo_documentation.md

 You should see similar qualitative behavior in this test as in the previous KH test, though here the linear growth time is longer ($=3.5$).
 Compare this to Fig. 16 in the code paper (note the same caveat about plotting).
 Since there is no 'smoothing' of the initial boundary, the phase transition in this test should remain sharp well into the non-linear evolution.

 For both versions of the KH test, you may also want to enable MULTIPLEDOMAINS=16 or 32, depending on performance (this is purely there to help with memory allocation and parallelization, since the default IC for this test is quite high-resolution).
+You should also experiment with the kernel function and hydro solver, and the `DEVELOPER_MODE` parameters that are set for example in the default parameterfile.

 <a name="tests-mixing-rt"></a>
 ### Rayleigh-Taylor Instabilities